Skip to content

 Docker Description

-MinerU's Docker uses lmsysorg/sglang as the base image, so it includes the sglang inference acceleration framework and necessary dependencies by default.
-Therefore, on compatible devices, you can directly use sglang to accelerate VLM model inference.
+MinerU's Docker uses vllm/vllm-openai as the base image, so it includes the vllm inference acceleration framework and necessary dependencies by default.
+Therefore, on compatible devices, you can directly use vllm to accelerate VLM model inference.

 Note

-Requirements for using sglang to accelerate VLM model inference:
+Requirements for using vllm to accelerate VLM model inference:

 • Device must have Turing architecture or later graphics cards with 8GB+ available VRAM.

-• The host machine's graphics driver should support CUDA 12.6 or higher; Blackwell platform should support CUDA 12.8 or higher.
-You can check the driver version using the nvidia-smi command.
+• The host machine's graphics driver should support CUDA 12.8 or higher; You can check the driver version using the nvidia-smi command.

 • Docker container must have access to the host machine's graphics devices.